railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 Although it looks a bit like a text box, it does not behave in quite the same way.
-A single :kbd:`Del` or :kbd:`Backspace` keystroke is all you need to delete the whole text, and when you type the name (or part of the name), you still need to associate that text with the entry by clicking the :guilabel:`Search` icon to the right of the field.
+A single :kbd:`Del` or :kbd:`Backspace` keystroke is all you need to delete the whole text, and when you type the name (or part of the name), you still need to associate that text with the entry by clicking the :guilabel:`Search More`.

 .. index::
    single: properties; defining